- Class: Mammalia (Mammals)

 Food for everyone.
 Can you imagine living in an all-you-can-eat salad bar?
 When it comes to finding food, bonobos have it pretty easy in their rain forest home.
 They are nimble climbers and can swing from tree to tree searching for tasty fruit.
 Bonobos forage during the day for food both in trees and on the ground.
 Working in small groups, they often share the food they’ve found and then gather together in larger groups to build their sleeping nests.
 These clever apes have been observed sponging water out of tree trunks with moss, fashioning a rain hat out of leaves, and shaping a toothpick out of a twig.
 Bonobos also spend hours hunting for earthworms to snack on—a rain forest candy to them!

-At the San Diego Zoo and the San Diego Zoo Safari Park, we feed the bonobos a variety of fruits and veggies: bananas, apples, oranges, grapes, turnips, carrots, yams, spinach, and broccoli, as well as leafy clippings from ficus, honeysuckle, hibiscus, and sugarcane, and low-starch, high-fiber biscuits.
-For treats, they are offered popcorn, sugar-free cereals, nuts, and seeds.
+At the San Diego Zoo and the San Diego Zoo Safari Park, the bonobos eat a variety of fruits and veggies: bananas, apples, oranges, grapes, turnips, carrots, yams, spinach, and broccoli, as well as leafy clippings from ficus, honeysuckle, hibiscus, and sugarcane, and low-starch, high-fiber biscuits.

 Try some of this!
 Bonobos have a wide range of vocal communications, and during times of stress they carry on rapid, ping-pong vocal exchanges.
 When a bonobo finds a good food source, he or she informs the others with a food call.
 Hand and even foot gestures and facial expressions also help bonobos communicate with each other.
 Making funny faces is a typical solitary game played by bonobo youngsters.